conversence/idealoom/doc/INSTALL.rst

 Installing the application
 --------------------------

 First, choose a directory for installation (which we will call application root).
 If you install from source, it may be the same as the git directory.
-These commands should be run as the ``assembl_user`` if you created one.
+These commands should be run as the ``idealoom_user`` if you created one.
 (You may use ``sudo -u idealoom_user -i`` to do so.)

 Installing from wheel